pascalwhoop/old_website/_posts/academic/2016-01-23-erp-master-information-systems-uzk-summary.markdown

 4. Chapter 5, 101: Why do ERP systems not require hardware?
 Why is integration, adaptation and customization (that goes beyond tweaking some parameters) not included in the "Implementation" phase?
 5. Chapter 2, Q 1: What are models in systems development compared to other disciplines?..
 Why should academics in the field of systems development redefine the *model* term?
 6. Chapter 1 Q10 & 11.
 What is the role of ERP, SCM and CRM in systems integration? *Well what is the role?
 I can see ERP being required as a platform and common data model.
 But what about CRM?
 Does it have a role in sys integration?*
+7. Chapter 6 Slide 21: A lead is potential customer isn't it?
+So it would be lead → actual customer